Samsung 8K TV is 85 inches and 33 million pixels of overkill

 Plenty of sources exist in 4K resolution today, including Netflix, Amazon, YouTube, Vudu and 4K Blu-ray discs, but there are basically no 8K movies or TV shows available right now.
 The exception is a few YouTube videos, but Samsung couldn't confirm by press time that the Q900 could play them.
 For the vast majority of stuff you'll watch, the Q900 has to rely on upscaling standard HD and 4K content to fill its higher pixel count.

-Expanding upon the Q9S it showed at CES, Samsung says it has completely redesigned the scaling on the Q900 for 8K.
+Expanding upon the Q9S it showed at CES, featured in the video below, Samsung says it has completely redesigned the scaling on the Q900 for 8K.
 It uses a new 8K Quantum processor and artificial intelligence to improve texture, smooth jagged edges and reduce noise and blurring.
 "A database analyses millions of sets of low and high resolution content and uses machine learning to develop algorithms" used for upscaling, Samsung says, and it can update the TV over time with improved formulas.

 That sounds pretty cool, but if the past is any indication, upscaled 4K or 1080p will still look worse than native 8K content.
 Assuming you can tell the difference.